Naetion/Guides/resolve-disputes.md

 ### Why become a Resolver?

-Resolvers and Chief Resolvers receive HJAELPCOIN tokens when they complete dispute resolution tasks.
+Resolvers and Chief Resolvers receive NAETION ($NTN) tokens when they complete dispute resolution tasks.
 Each receives tokens when:
 - They are elected to their post
 - They complete the mandatory dispute resolution training course
 - They participate in a dispute case and issue judgements

-Being a Resolver can be a great way to contribute to the HJAELP community and earn tokens for your efforts.
+Being a Resolver can be a great way to contribute to the NAETION community and earn tokens for your efforts.

 ### How do I become a Resolver?

 More information on how to become a Resolver will become available as we build out the system (see the [roadmap](./roadmap.md)).

-To receive updates on when the first Resolvers elections will start, join our [Telegram](https://t.me/hjaelpcoin) or [Discord](https://discord.gg/z75zHQssFH).
+To receive updates on when the first Resolvers elections will start, join our [Telegram](https://t.me/naetiondao) or [Discord](https://discord.gg/J94RXYYTux).